New Puppy Home Visits

 Welcome Home Puppy!

-New Puppy Home Visits have been designed to support you in planning for your new puppy's arrival, and in learning how to understand, and successfully provide for your puppy's needs within your unique household once they have arrived.
+New Puppy Home Visits have been designed to support you in planning for your new puppy's arrival (if you're currently in excited / daunted anticipation of picking them up!), and to help you successfully settle them in within your unique household once / if they have already arrived.

 Puppies have a LOT of learning to do in a VERY short space of time.
-A critical period for learning and development in your puppy's life starts at around 2 weeks old, then quickly tapers off after about 12 weeks of age (up to around 16 weeks of age for larger breeds), which is often before most puppies arrive at their first training class.
-Your puppy’s life experiences during this early window of opportunity can have long-lasting influences on their confidence and expectations, and shape their behaviour well into adulthood, therefore it is crucial that they are exposed to multiple positive experiences with a range of different people, dogs, and other animals, as well as with a variety of novel objects and environments, during this time.
+A critical period for learning and social development in your puppy's life is between 3 and 12 weeks of age, which is often before most puppies arrive at their first training class.
+Your puppy’s life experiences during this early window of opportunity can have long-lasting influences on their confidence and expectations, and shape their behaviour well into adulthood, therefore it is crucial as the owner of a new puppy to know how to meet their developmental needs, and ensure that their physical, psychological, emotional and social demands are being met during this sensitive time, and beyond.

-By providing you with one-to-one advice and coaching prior to and / or soon after your puppy arrives in your home, I can help you to:
+By providing you with one-to-one advice and coaching prior to, or soon after, your puppy arrives in your home, we can help you to:

 Prepare your home in advance of your puppy's arrival, for example, establishing an appropriate, safe and inviting area for your puppy to rest, sleep and spend time alone